tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

 });
 ```

-For more information on the differences between regular and inline editing modes please see the [inline section] on this page.
+For more information on the differences between regular and inline editing modes see the Inline Configuration section on this page.

-## Plugins Configuration Option
+## Plugins Configuration

 The plugins configuration option allows you to enable functionality within the editor.
 By default, **no** plugins are loaded.
-As there are several significant TinyMCE plugins that provide key features it is important that you consider which plugins you wish to include.

-Specify which plugins you would like to use by providing this configuration option a comma or space separated string, or an array of strings.
+However, there are several significant TinyMCE plugins that provide key features.
+It is important to not only consider which plugins you wish to include but to also understand how to include them.

-An example of this setting is as follows:
+Fortunately this is easy.
+Simply add `plugins` to `tinymce.init()` and provide a comma or space separated string, or an array of strings.
+Here's an example:

 ```js
 tinymce.init({